DerfJagged/360wiki/faq.md

 **Q. Can I update my games without going on XBL?**

 A. Yes.
 Aurora can download updates from XboxUnity, which hosts game  updates.
-They can also be downloaded from other sources and applied  manually t
+They can also be downloaded from other sources and applied manually as well.

 **Q. Can I use the Internet or apps (such as Netflix) on my RGH/JTAG without connecting to XBL?**

-A. No. All apps, other than [Netflix](https://www.reddit.com/r/360hacks/wiki/netflix), require an Xbox Live connection.
+A. No. All apps, other than [Netflix](Software/Apps/Netflix.md), require an Xbox Live connection.

 **Q. Do I need my DVD drive connected to boot the Xbox?**

-A. No, it will boot up properly without a DVD drive, however, the power button LEDs will blink unless you [bridge pins 4 and 6 on the motherboard connector](http://i.imgur.com/pddYqAZ.png) or disable the DVD drive in a freeboot image.
+A. No, it will boot up properly without a DVD drive, however, the power button LEDs will blink unless you [apply a fix](preservation-repair/removeodd.md).

 **Q. What is the "Kronos/Kronus" model Xbox 360?**